benjaminhoffman/web-performance-optimizations/README.md

-# Table of Contents
-- DOM Lifecycle Events
+# DOM Lifecycle Events
+I created this repo as a place to make sense of all the metrics, measurements, and industry standards around web page performance optimization.
+I'm sure there are other resources online that will tell you the same as is listed here but I wanted to create an all-in-one place for myself, for future reference.
+I did my best to cite my sources for additional learnings.

+**Caveat**: Read at your own risk, this has not been peer reviewed.
+PRs are welcomed!

+## Table of Contents
 - History Lesson
 - Today
 - How to Measure TTI
   - Navigation Timing API
     - Recipes